 Given a forecast for the adjacency matrix, we evaluate the accuracy of the binary classifier by computing the Receiving Operating Characteristic (ROC) curve.
-All results are collected and presented in Figure~\ref{fig:emid_application_forecast}.
+All results are collected and presented in Fig.~\ref{fig:emid_application_forecast}.
 The left panel reports the ROC curve for one-step-ahead link forecasting obtained according to the SD-ERGM rolling estimate.
-The panel also shows other three curves based on the static beta model.
-Specifically, the green curve results from a naive prediction, where the presence of a link tomorrow is forecasted assuming that the $t+1$ ERGM parameter values are equal to those estimated at time $t$.
-Once the sequence of cross sectional estimates of the static ERGM is completed, we take the estimated values $ \widehat{\ibinpar}\et$ and $ \widehat{\obinpar}\et$ as observed and model their evolution with an auto-regressive model of order one, AR(1).
+The panel also shows three other curves based on the static beta model.
+Specifically, the green curve results from a naive prediction, where a link tomorrow is forecasted, assuming that the $t+1$ ERGM parameter values are equal to those estimated at time $t$.
+Once the sequence of cross-sectional estimates of the static ERGM is completed, we take the estimated values $ \widehat{\ibinpar}\et$ and $ \widehat{\obinpar}\et$ as observed and model their evolution with an auto-regressive model of order one, AR(1).
 That amounts to assuming $ \widehat{\ibinpar}\etp = c_0 + c_1 \widehat{\ibinpar}\et + \epsilon\et$, where $c_0$ and $c_1$ are the static parameters of the AR(1), and $\epsilon\et$ is a sequence of i.i.d. normal random variables with zero mean and variance $\sigma^2$.
 A similar equation holds for the out-degree parameters.
 Using the observations from the training sample, we estimate the parameters $c_0$, $c_1$, and $\sigma^2$ and use them for a standard AR(1) forecasting exercise on the test sample.
 The results correspond to the orange curve.
-It is important to stress that, while the SD-ERGM forecast requires one static and one time-varying estimation on the train set, in the latter procedure we have to estimate the static parameters for each date in the train sample.
+It is important to stress that while the SD-ERGM forecast requires one static and one time-varying estimation on the train set, we must estimate the static parameters for each date in the train sample in the latter procedure.